 When my mother arranged for my introduction to Edward Cullen, son of the multi-millionaire, New York business magnate Carlisle Cullen, I admit, I felt a thrill at the idea as every available young lady of my age would.
 He was obviously rich, handsome, and could offer any girl the security she needed in a man's world, with only the most natural of expectations in return—be seen and not heard, be polite and respectable, and eventually, bear children to carry on the family line.

-Being the only product of my parents' marriage, and a miracle at that, I needed to marry to assure me that security I so very much needed.
-So when Edward made a second calling to me after our initial meeting, I put on my best dress and smile, determined to win him over—and so I did.
+Being the only product of my parents' marriage and a miracle at that, I needed to marry to assure me that security I so very much needed.
+Therefore, when Edward made a second calling on me after our initial meeting, I put on my best dress and smile, determined to win him over—and so I did.
 Within three short months, he had asked my mother's new husband for my hand, and we were wed by the end of the summer, just prior to my nineteenth birthday.

 Just do not fall in love with him, and your life will be perfect.
 Those were my mother's parting words to me when we were about to leave on our wedding tour of Europe.
 Unfortunately, they also seemed to have proven themselves correct.